Additional Funding Beyond the Post-9/11 GI Bill

 Reserve Educational Assistance Program (REAP)

-- You may remain eligible through November 25, 2019, if you were attending school on November 24, 2015, or during the last semester, quarter, or term ending before that date.
+This now-defunct benefit provided educational assistance to members of the reserve components.
+The National Defense Authorization Act of 2016 ended this program in 2015.
+Some remained eligible through November 25, 2019, if they were attending school on November 24, 2015, or during the last semester, quarter, or term ending before that date.

 Can I Use REAP After I Have Used my Post 9-11 GI Bill